Blood atonement: Being "destroyed in the flesh" for violation of celestial marriage covenants

-The most immediate precursor to the blood atonement doctrine stems from a controversial section of Mormon scripture dictated by Smith in 1843 commanding the practice of plural marriage (D&C 132).
+The most immediate precursor to the blood atonement doctrine stems from a controversial section of Mormon scripture dictated by Smith in 1843 commanding the practice of plural marriage.
 This revelation stated that once a man and a woman enter the "New and Everlasting Covenant" (a celestial marriage), and it is "sealed unto them by the Holy Spirit of promise" (which Smith later taught was accomplished through the second anointing ritual).
-If a sealed person shed innocent blood, they would suffer the fate of David, who was redeemed, but fell short of his exaltation, and did not become a joint-heir with Christ (D&C 132:39), since a murderer is not forgiven in the sense that he will not enter the Celestial kingdom.
+If a sealed person shed innocent blood, they would suffer the fate of David, who was redeemed, but fell short of his exaltation, and did not become a joint-heir with Christ, since a murderer is not forgiven in the sense that he will not enter the Celestial kingdom.
 Nonetheless, although his sins fall under the category of unpardonable, he is not considered a son of perdition because he sought repentance at the hand of God carefully with tears all his life afterward.
 Therefore, he was promised that though he would go through hell, his soul would not be left there.

 If a sealed and anointed person broke their covenants to any extent short of unpardonable sin, they could possibly still gain their exaltation and become joint-heirs with Christ in the afterlife, conditional upon the utmost efforts possible being given to repentance, up to and possibly including forsaking one's life for forgiveness.
-They would be "destroyed in the flesh, and shall be delivered unto the buffetings of Satan unto the day of redemption" (D&C 132:26).
+They would be "destroyed in the flesh, and shall be delivered unto the buffetings of Satan unto the day of redemption".
 The revelation did not, however, specify the mechanism by which such people would be "destroyed in the flesh," and it did not indicate whether that "redemption" would be the result of the sinner's own blood or the result of the atonement of Jesus.

 Blood atonement teachings during the Brigham Young administration

 Teachings by the First Presidency and Quorum of the Twelve

 As far as scholars can tell, the author of the blood atonement doctrine was LDS Church president Brigham Young, who first taught the doctrine after the death of Joseph Smith.
-The doctrine first began to be taught, however, during the period when Brigham Young was Governor of the Utah Territory a period also known as the Mormon Reformation (1856–1858), particularly by Jedediah M. Grant of the First Presidency.
+The doctrine first began to be taught during the Mormon Reformation (1856–1858), particularly by Jedediah M. Grant of the First Presidency, when Young was Governor of the Utah Territory.
 Public talk of blood atonement diminished substantially by the end of the Mormon Reformation in 1858 when Young was replaced as territorial governor by Alfred Cumming.
 The subject of blood atonement remained largely dormant until the 1870s, when the issue was revived by the national media during the John D. Lee trials for his role in the Mountain Meadows massacre.